Opinion | Don’t let the GOP’s buffoonery distract you from its sinister intentions

 We see that same combination in the news that federal agents served a warrant on Rudolph W. Giuliani’s apartment in possible connection with his work in Ukraine trying to manufacture dirt on Biden to help Trump win reelection.
 Giuliani appears to have sat at the nexus where a corrupt president’s attempt to twist U.S. foreign policy for his own ends met the efforts of Ukrainian officials to twist U.S. foreign policy for theirs.

 And behind it, of course, was the Kremlin.
 As The Post reported late Thursday, “The FBI warned Rudolph W. Giuliani in late 2019 that he was the target of a Russian influence operation."
-From all appearances this did not bother Giuliani a bit.
+From all appearances, this did not bother Giuliani a bit.

-The renewal of this story served as a reminder of one defining feature of the Ukraine scandal: While seasoned government professionals like Fiona Hill and Alexander Vindman raised alarms about the shadow foreign policy Trump had created, that shadow policy was being carried out by a band of lunkheads, including Giuliani and his buddies Lev Parnas and Igor Fruman.
+The renewal of this story served as a reminder of one defining feature of the Ukraine scandal: While seasoned government professionals such as Fiona Hill and Alexander Vindman raised alarms about the shadow foreign policy Trump had created, that shadow policy was being carried out by a band of lunkheads, including Giuliani and his buddies Lev Parnas and Igor Fruman.

 It’s no surprise that the GOP senator most closely linked with that halfwit cabal is Ron Johnson, the conspiracy-theorizing, misinformation-touting Wisconsinite widely regarded as perhaps the dumbest member of that august chamber.
-Intelligence indicated that he too was the target of a Russian disinformation effort, about which he was also seemingly unconcerned.
+Intelligence indicated that he, too, was the target of a Russian disinformation effort, about which he was also seemingly unconcerned.

 But while the whole episode was run through with buffoonery, it was also one of the worst presidential scandals in American history, an absolutely shocking betrayal of the president’s oath of office.
 The comical existed alongside the nightmarish.